zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

    address data and do a recursive lookup for the rest.
 5. If no IP addresses could be trieved, this test case fails ("no IP addresses to name servers").
-6. Create an NS query for the apex of the child zone.
+6. Create an NS query for the apex of _the child zone_.
 7. Send the query to each available name server IP address.
 8. If there is no response on any query this test case fails ("no response from name servers").
-9. If there is no valid response containing the NS records of the child zone and with the AA bit set this test case fails ("error in response from name servers").
+9. If there is no valid response containing the NS records of _the child zone_ and with the AA bit set this test case fails ("error in response from name servers").

 ## Outcome(s)

-If at least one recorded response is a valid DNS response holding one or more NS records for the child zone and with the AA flag set, this test succeeds.
+If at least one recorded response is a valid DNS response holding one or more NS records for _the child zone_ and with the AA flag set, this test succeeds.

 ## Special procedural requirements